1.1 Accounting Convention

 The financial statements are prepared under the historical cost

-convention, on the accrual basis of accounting, in accordance with the generally accepted
+convention, on accrual basis, in accordance with the generally accepted

-accounting principles in India, the Accounting Standards presecribed in the Companies (Accounting Standard) Rules,
+accounting principles in India, the applicable Accounting Standards

+in the Companies (Accounting Standard) Rules read with the General

 The preparation of financial statements in conformity with generally

 accepted accounting principles requires the Management to make